 We are a life insurance company focused on profitable growth in select group health, retirement, life insurance and employee benefits markets.
 Our first day of operations as an independent company was August 2, 2004 when Symetra acquired a group of life insurance and investment companies from Safeco Corporation (the "Acquisition").
 Our operations date back to 1957, and many of our agency and distribution relationships have been in place for decades.
-We are headquartered in Bellevue, Washington and employ approximately 1,300 people in 25 offices across the United States, serving approximately 1.7 million customers.
+We are headquartered in Bellevue, Washington and employ approximately 1.7 million customers.
 As of September 30, 2007, we had total stockholders' equity of \$1.4 billion, regulatory capital of \$1.5 billion and total assets of \$19.7 billion.
 Our operating return on average equity, or operating ROAE, was 12.6% and 12.1% for the twelve month periods ended September 30, 2007 and 2006, and 13.0% and 11.9% for the years ended December 31, 2006 and December 31, 2005, respectively.
 We define operating ROAE as net operating income, a non-GAAP financial measure, divided by average stockholders' equity excluding accumulated other comprehensive income.
 For a reconciliation of net operating income to net income, please see page 8.